The Holy Spirit: The Use and Misuse of Spiritual Gifts

 The gift of tongues

-Historically, the most controversial gift has been tongues.
-It was controversial on the day of Pentecost in Jerusalem; it was controversial a few years later in Caesarea; it was controversial later on in Corinth.
-Throughout the centuries, small groups of Christians have occasionally spoken in tongues, almost always generating controversy.
+Historically, the most controversial spiritual gift has been tongues.
+It was controversial on the day of Pentecost in Jerusalem; it was controversial a few years later in Caesarea; it was controversial later in Corinth.
+Throughout the centuries, some Christians have spoken in tongues, almost always with some controversy.

 Today, millions of Christians speak in tongues.
-Some are found in Roman Catholic churches, some in liberal mainstream groups, some in conservative evangelical churches, and many in Pentecostal denominations.
+Some are in Roman Catholic churches, some in liberal mainstream groups, some in conservative evangelical churches, and many in Pentecostal denominations.
 Even though tongues-speaking has such diverse participants, it is still controversial.
-So I hope to give some perspective on this, both to help people who are afraid of it, and those who think too highly of this gift.
+We need some perspective on this, to help people who are afraid of it, and those who think too highly of this gift.

-The modern resurgence of tongue-speaking is generally traced to the turn of the century.
-In 1900, Charles Parham and a small group in Kansas began to speak in tongues after studying about this gift in the Bible.
-In 1906, Parham went to Los Angeles and spoke at the Azusa Street Mission Revival (no connection with Azusa Pacific University), and the movement quickly spread from there.
+The modern interest in tongue-speaking is generally traced to 1900.
+Charles Parham and a small group in Kansas began to speak in tongues after studying about this gift in the Bible.
+In 1906, Parham spoke at the Azusa Street Mission Revival in Los Angeles, and the movement quickly spread from there.

-In the early years, most denominations rejected tongues-speaking as lunacy or demonic, and as one might expect, tongues-speakers left such hostile churches and formed churches in which they were allowed and encouraged to speak in tongues.
-Thus Pentecostal denominations such as the Assemblies of God were formed.
+At first, most churches rejected tongues-speaking as crazy or demonic, and as one might expect, tongues-speakers left those churches and formed new denominations that encouraged people to speak in tongues.
+Pentecostal groups such as the Assemblies of God were formed.

 In the 1960s, another wave of tongues-speaking occurred in more traditional churches.
-This time, many churches did not ridicule or drive these people away; they were accepted as charismatic sub-groups within the churches.
+This time, many churches did not ridicule or drive these people away; they were accepted as charismatic groups within the churches.
 Nevertheless, tongues-speaking is still controversial.
-Some Christians teach that God simply does not give miraculous gifts to anyone in the church today; yet others claim that all Christians ought to seek and practice the gift of tongues.
+Some Christians teach that God does not give miraculous gifts to anyone today; yet others claim that all Christians ought to seek and practice the gift of tongues.

-However, simply because someone “speaks in tongues” does not mean that he or she has this spiritual gift.
-Various non-Christians, from ancient pagans to modern Buddhists, have spoken in tongues.
-Tongues-speaking, in itself, is not proof of anything.
+All gifts given by the Spirit are good.
+However, various non-Christians have spoken in tongues.
+Tongues-speaking, in itself, does not prove anything.
 (Similarly, non-Christians may also have leadership, service, compassion, teaching and other abilities that are similar to spiritual gifts.)

-Some tongues-speaking is also called ecstatic speech, which is a psychomotor function of the brain.
+Some tongues-speaking is called ecstatic speech.
 In normal speech, two parts of the brain work together.
-In ecstatic speech, one part of the brain tells the mouth and tongue to speak, but the conscious portion of the brain does not supply any particular guidance for what words to speak, so unintelligible syllables come out.
-This can happen if a person is startled, for example, or if consciousness is altered in some way.
+In ecstatic speech, one part of the brain tells the mouth and tongue to speak, but the conscious portion of the brain does not supply any guidance for what words to speak, so random syllables come out.
+This can happen if a person is startled, for example.

 Also, some tongues-speaking may be done in imitation (perhaps subconsciously) of a respected leader.
-People who are seeking a particular experience are (like hypnotized people) psychologically susceptible to suggestions like that.
+People who are seeking a particular experience are (like hypnotized people) very responsive to suggestions.

-However, I do not think that all tongues-speaking can be explained in these ways, and I believe that some tongues-speaking is genuinely a gift of God.
-I also recognize that God sometimes works through observable phenomena, and just because some tongues-speaking has a psychomotor explanation does not mean it isn’t a gift.
+However, not all tongues-speaking can be explained in these ways, and some tongues-speaking is genuinely a gift of God.
+God sometimes works through observable phenomena, and just because some tongues-speaking can be explained by brain functions does not mean it isn’t a spiritual gift.

-The psychological state in which tongues-speaking occurs is usually pleasant.
+Tongues-speaking is often pleasant.
 It is liberating to get rid of some inhibitions.
 It is encouraging to put oneself in a responsive state, ready to respond to God working in our lives.
 Tongues-speaking is not the only way to do this, but it is one way, and it encourages people in their walk with the Lord.

 Biblical data

-First, Paul reminds the Corinthians that God divides his gifts among his people (1 Corinthians 12:8-11, 29-30).
-It is not realistic to expect everyone to speak in tongues – and yet that is what some Pentecostals do.
-This is divisive today, just as it was in ancient Corinth.
-When a Christian says, my gift is better than your gift, it is an insult to other Christians, and an insult to God.
-No one should feel superior about a spiritual gift, since no one deserves any of the gifts.
+Paul says that God divides his gifts among his people (1 Corinthians 12:8-11, 29-30).
+It is not realistic to expect everyone to speak in tongues.
+When a Christian says (or implies), my gift is better than your gift, it is an insult to other Christians, and a false witness to God.
+No one should feel superior about a spiritual gift, since no one deserves any of them.
 The gifts are given to serve others, not to feel superior to others.

 We do not need to seek the gift of tongues.
 We need to seek God, and let him decide which gift is best for us.
-Paul says we should seek the “more excellent way” – love (1 Corinthians 12:31 and chapter 13) – or the gift of prophecy, which is speaking words of encouragement, comfort and edification (1 Corinthians 14:1-4).
+Paul says we should seek the “more excellent way”— which is love (1 Corinthians 12:31 and chapter 13).
+He encourages us to seek the gift of prophecy, which is speaking words of encouragement, comfort and edification (1 Corinthians 14:1-4).

-To use another example, I don’t care whether you eat cereal or eggs for breakfast.
+It doesn’t matter whether you eat oats or rice for breakfast.
 Neither one makes you a better person.
-But I do care if you exalt your particular preference into a badge of betterness.
-“Everybody ought to be like me because I like the way I am.”
-Such approaches are divisive and un-Christian.
+But it does matter if you turn your preference into a marker of betterness.
+“Everybody ought to do this because I like doing it.”
+Such attitudes are divisive and un-Christian.
 They also miss Paul’s point, that God has distributed his gifts among his people and he wants them to work together in their diversity.

-The Corinthian Christians had a lot of problems, and apparently the way they spoke in tongues was a problem in the church.
-Paul told them to stop being proud and arrogant.
-He told them to stop being self-centered.
+The Christians in first-century Corinth had several problems, and one of them was the way they spoke in tongues.
+Paul told them to stop being proud and self-centered.
 He told them to grow up and be more sensible (1 Corinthians 14:20).
 But he did not tell them to stop speaking in tongues.

-However, he did lay down some regulations, and they were quite limiting.
-For example: Only one person should speak at a time (verse 27).
+He did give some guidelines.
+For example: Only one person should speak at a time (v.
+27).
 Church services should not be a competition to see who can talk the most.
 The Holy Spirit does not inspire more than one person to speak at a time.
+People can wait.

 Balanced approach

-One church that I know of has an interesting approach to tongues-speaking.
-People who want to practice this gift may do so – not during the regular church service, but in their own small group meetings, and there must be two or more interpreters present.
+In some churches, people who want to speak in tongues may do so — not during the regular church service, but in a small group meeting.
+There must be two or more interpreters present.
 The interpreters write down the interpretation, and then they see whether the interpretations match.
-Sometimes they do, but often they do not, which means that either one or both of the interpreters are mistaken.
-This cautions us not to be too quick to believe any uncorroborated interpretation – and certainly not if it contradicts Scripture!
+Sometimes they do, but sometimes not, which means that one or both of the interpreters are mistaken.
+This cautions us not to be too quick to accept the messages.

-It would be a lot easier if people sought the gift of prophecy – speaking edifying and intelligible words – rather than tongues, which might not help anyone else (verse 5).
+It would be easier if people sought the gift of prophecy — speaking words that make sense and can help people — rather than tongues, which might not help anybody else (v.
+5).
 Tongues and interpretations are often misunderstood.
-Even prophesy can be misunderstood, which is why Paul advises us, “the others should weigh carefully what is said” (verse 29).
+Even prophesy can be misunderstood, which is why Paul advises us, “the others should weigh carefully what is said” (v.
+29).

-However, even if an interpreter is present, it is best not to speak in tongues in the church service.
-The gift of tongues is for self-edification, not for edifying others (verse 4).
-It doesn’t make sense for one member to interrupt everyone else and say, “Wait a few minutes please while I edify myself.
-Watch me and listen to me, even though it won’t do you any good.”
+Even if an interpreter is present, it is best not to speak in tongues in the church service.
+The gift of tongues is for self-edification, not for edifying others (v.
+4).
+It doesn’t make sense for one member to interrupt everyone else and say, “Wait a few minutes while I edify myself.
+Listen to me, even though it won’t do you any good.”
 Tongues, since they help only the speaker, are appropriate for private prayers, but not for public assemblies.

 Our practice

-However, Paul had nothing against tongues-speaking.
-After all, he spoke in tongues himself (verse 18).
+However, Paul was not against tongues-speaking.
+He spoke in tongues himself (v.
+18).
 But he did have a lot to say against tongues-speaking in church assemblies.
-“In the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue” (verse 19).
+“In church I would rather speak five words with my mind, in order to instruct others also, than ten thousand words in a tongue” (v.
+19).

-That is what we prefer.
-We want intelligible words; we do not want unintelligible words in our meetings.
-That is why I say that we are not a tongues-speaking fellowship.
-Some people in our fellowship speak in tongues, and I defend their privilege to do so in private or in small groups where everyone accepts it.
-Even then, it needs to be controlled according to scriptural guidelines.
+In our meetings, we want words that can be understood.
+Some people in our fellowship speak in tongues, and they are welcome to do so in private or in small groups where everyone agrees to accept it.
+Even then, it needs to be done according to Paul’s guidelines.

 Expressing joy in Christ

-Pentecostal churches are the fastest-growing segment of Christianity, especially in Latin America.
-I suspect that one reason they are growing is that they encourage people to express their emotions rather than suppress them.
+In many nations, Pentecostal churches are the fastest-growing segment of Christianity.
+Perhaps one reason for this is that Pentecostal churches encourage people to express their emotions rather than suppress them.
 This can be bad, if people’s faith is built on emotions, but it is good if those emotions are a genuine response to the good news of Jesus Christ.

-If people really understand the depths of their sinful state, of how utterly disgusting it is, and of the greatness of Jesus’ sacrifice for us, of how astonishing his grace toward us is, then it is natural to respond with joy and exuberance – and this emotion does not need to be suppressed, though how it is expressed may vary widely from person to person.
+If people really understand the depths of their sinful state, of how harmful and disgusting sin is, and of the greatness of Jesus’ sacrifice for us, of how astonishing his grace toward us is, then it is natural to respond with joy and exuberance — and this emotion does not need to be hidden, though how it is expressed may vary from person to person.
 We have something worth singing about, something to be happy about.
-Although we may still be in poverty, we have experienced something wonderful in the love of Jesus Christ, and we share it.
+We have experienced something wonderful in the love of Jesus Christ, and we share it.

 Pentecostal churches are generally freer in how they express this joy.
 Visitors who attend a Pentecostal church are likely to see people expressing joy and happiness because of their faith in Jesus Christ.
-This example is an effective aid in evangelism and church growth.
+This example is a good context for evangelism and church growth.

-Pentecostal churches are not the only ones who effectively express their joy in worshiping their Savior, and they are not the only churches that are growing, but as a group, they seem to do it more actively than most.
-Although I do not agree with all their theology, and certainly not the emphasis on the public practice of tongues-speaking, I applaud them for the things they are doing well.
+Pentecostal churches are not the only ones who express joy in worshiping their Savior, and they are not the only churches that are growing, but as a group, they seem to do it more actively than most.
+We applaud them for the things they are doing well.

 Seeking experience

-Consider a not-so-unusual example, a person who attends a traditional church every week, but rarely (if ever) experiences the presence of God in his or her own church services.
-He has doubts as to his own walk with the Lord.
-He wants to have greater assurance that he is making progress.
-He wants tangible, observable evidence that the Lord is with him.
-Then he attends a church in which the preacher confidently, boldly, dogmatically says that “yes, you can have confidence if you have a certain experience.
-That will give you the assurance of the presence of God in your life.”
+Consider the situation of people who attend a church every week, but rarely (if ever) experience the presence of God.
+They have doubts about their own walk with the Lord.
+They want to have tangible, observable evidence that the Lord is with them.
+Then they attend a church in which the preacher confidently, dogmatically says that “you can have confidence if you speak in tongues.
+That assures you that God is in your life.”

-The person wants this experience.
-It doesn’t matter whether it is really proof – it is desirable.
-If it comes, it is very self-authenticating and reinforcing.
-The person wanted reassurance, was told in a persuasive way that the particular experience would give him that assurance, and then he had the experience, and true enough, he gained assurance!
-The person becomes sold on the experience and sometimes even becomes an “evangelist” for the experience.
+The people want this experience.
+If it comes, it is self-authenticating and reinforcing.
+The people wanted reassurance, were told in a confident way that the experience would give them that assurance, and then they had the experience, and true enough, they gained assurance!
+The people become sold on the experience and sometimes even become an “evangelist” for the experience.

 This has happened within our fellowship, just as it has happened in other denominations.
-People who were spiritually yearning, and not completely grounded doctrinally, were overwhelmed by a particular experience.
-I do not doubt that the experience was powerful and spiritual.
+People who were spiritually yearning, and not grounded doctrinally, were impressed with a particular experience.
+The experience was no doubt powerful.
 It may have been an enormous spiritual boost, or the highlight of one’s life.
-But that does not mean that everyone should have the same experience, or that Christians should be looked down on if they do not have the same experience.
-The shock treatment that helped one patient is not the right medicine for the next patient.
+But that does not mean that it is true, or that everyone should have the same experience, or that Christians should be looked down on if they do not have the same experience.
+The treatment that helped one patient is not the right medicine for the next patient.